mdinger/rfcs/0000-try-catch-blocks.md

 #Benefits

 - With such a feature, Rust code would greatly gain in readability and conciseness.
-- In the try block, Eliding any Result<T,E> into T would allow to chain calls recursively, without dealing with potential error in the try body.
+- In the try block, Eliding any Result<T,E> into T would allow calls to be chained recursively, without dealing with potential error in the try body.
-- Most of the time the same behavior is used multiple times for multiple potencial errors.
+- Most of the time the same behavior is used multiple times for multiple potential errors.

 # Drawbacks